Things to Avoid While Buying a Home

-Don't look for a new job.
-Consistency in your career history is a good thing to lenders.
-Getting a new career before you apply for a mortgage loan may not jeopardize your approval at all.
-However, finding a new job during your approval process may affect your approval.
+Don't look for a new career.
+Stability in your job history is a positive thing to banks and other lenders.
+Getting a new job before you start the application process for a mortgage may not jeopardize your approval at all.
+However, getting a new career in the middle of the approval process might affect your approval.

 Looking to Buy?